 But next week we lost again.
 We've been designing to play a team that could play in every possible way or based on our play last week.
 We lost 5-1.
-The boys did not play any energy at all, and I found them extremely frustrated watching their place while watching the other team.
+The boys did not play any energy at all, and I felt extremely frustrated watching their place while watching the other team.
 At least half if the majority of the team did not play the viewer.
 Most of the football goals were won because my defenders were not in football and did not attack the ball.

 Hi Coach T,

 I would like to encourage you not to go beyond the number one team.
 It is very important for you to be realistic – remember that you were left to lose this team.
 It happened that his team saw he could not win and give up in the second half.
 This is not nice but understandable and practical (Why do you let yourself be killed if you do not win your victory?)
-It simply suffers from your energy, I think it's better to just admit that it is not your day and mentally the next game focus on saving the best efforts for the teams who have the chance to defeat them).
+It simply suffers from your energy, I think it is better to admit that it is not your day and mentally the next game focus on saving the best efforts for the teams who have the chance to defeat them).
 I suggest tell your team that they are improving, but your opponent was just the best of the day and losing the game nothing ashamed.
 It's very important to be realistic about your team and potential.
 You are no wonder working and can not do the impossible.
 All you can do is to do everything you can with talent, speed, aggressiveness and practical time.
-CLEAR to lose a better and faster team – all you can do is to minimize the damage and try not to leave too much the team's morale and confidence.
+CLEAR to lose a better and faster team – all you can do is to minimize damage and try not to leave too much of your team's morale and confidence.

 I have some ideas to consider:

 2nd I noticed that you use iron-on patches with your team.
 Your biggest needs are aggressive gaming, defense and scoring, so I can only fix the 3 things.
-I would only give one patch NOT ONLY for actual scoring, but also because STEPS IN POSITION – if the players are doing the right things they will start earning points.
+I would only give one patch NOT ONLY for actual scoring, but also because STEP IN THE POSITION – if the players are doing the right things they will start earning points.
 If you learn the goals, you should stop fixes to reach goals, but now you have to do this to teach them how to score.
 The team must also work on a COMPETITION RELEASE.
-If you get more patches, buy V and A patches … when you win, do big things.
+If you get more patches, buy V and A patches … if you win, do a big deal.
 Do not give corrections for participation – give them some effort, results, and aggressiveness.
 The exception can be a patch for participating in practice, but you can enter one for every 2 or 3 exercises.
 Participation in practice is critical to the success of your team.

 3rd To be motivated, try the Premium Motivation Quotations … I read it myself.